ampproject/amphtml/extensions/amp-story/amp-story-grid-layer.md

 ### preset [optional]

 Specifies a responsiveness preset that configures the layer with an aspect-ratio and scaling-factor.
-The presets reflect optimal values for grid-layers to behave responsively across devices, keeping a background layer that will cover all modern phone sizes and a foreground layer that will keep the content uncropped.

 The presets are:

--   **2021-background**: this layer should contain only the background asset (image or video), which is similar to an aspect-ratio layer but is scaled up to cover letterboxed margins.
+-   **2021-background**: An aspect-ratio layer scaled up to cover letterboxed margins.
+May only contain the background asset (image or video).
--   **2021-foreground**: this layer should contain all the foreground assets, which is an aspect-ratio layer.
+-   **2021-foreground**: An aspect-ratio layer containing all the foreground assets.

 Values are: